-Principle 14: The governing body should ensure that the organisation remunerates fairly, responsibly and transparently so as to promote the achievement of strategic objectives and positive outcomes in the short, medium and long term
+Principle 14: The governing body should ensure that the organisation remunerates fairly, responsibly and transparently so as to promote the achievement of strategic objectives and positive outcomes in the short, medium and long term.

 The Human Resources and Compensation Committee ensures that directors, executives and employees are remunerated fairly and responsibly so as to promote the delivery of strategic objectives and the creation of value in a sustainable manner.

-Refer to the Remuneration Report (included in the annual integrated report) for further information.
+Refer to the Remuneration Report (included in the 2023 Sappi Annual Integrated Report) for further information